fyliez/fyliez/README.md

 ### 💻 About Me

 - 🔐 Focused on **cybersecurity, reverse engineering, and vulnerability research** (ethical / defensive)
-- 🛠️ Hands-on with malware analysis, binary reversing, and defensive tooling (only in legal, research or authorized contexts)
+- 🛠️ Hands-on with malware analysis, binary reversing, debugging and defensive tooling (only in legal, research or authorized contexts)
-- ☁️ Experience with cloud platforms, game/hardware debugging and general software engineering
+- ☁️ Experience with cloud platforms and general software engineering
 - 🌍 Hackathon participant; open-source contributor; always learning

 ---